Want a fun way to meet people and enhance your Brock student experience? Trip dates are posted and registration is open!

 - Each trip includes incoming undergraduate students and leaders and provides a great chance to meet a diverse group of classmates.

 You’ll explore the outdoors, travel and camp together, share stories, and end up with a great group of friends when you’re back on campus in the fall!
-On your trip you’ll have the chance to ask questions about what being a university student is like, find out what it takes to make healthy choices while living away from home, and feel confident about yourself going into your first year.
-If you’re looking to start off your university experience in a unique way, think about a BBC trip this summer!
+On your trip, you’ll learn more about the University and find out what it takes to make healthy choices while living away from home.
+If you’re looking to start your academic year in a unique way, think about a BBC trip this summer!

 Get BaseCamp on your transcript!